 Often we encounter large numbers when we hear amounts of money discussed at the national level.
 The Gross Domestic Product (GDP) of the United States is in the order of ten trillion dollars.
 That amount is meaningless to most people unless they can relate it to other things they know.
-Recently a friend was wondering about the 87 billion dollar expenditure President Bush had requested for the war in Iraq.
+A while ago a friend was wondering about the 87 billion dollar expenditure President Bush had requested for the war in Iraq.
 Would this be a serious problem for the country?
 It sounds like a lot, but the United States is also a very big country.
 It is beyond ordinary human intuition to make direct sense of such a large quantity.
 Usually it is helpful to compare large numbers with each other.
 In this case it is useful to compare the GDP with the 87 billion dollar expenditure.
 One percent of ten trillion is 100 billion, so the Iraq expenditure is a little less than one percent of the GDP.
 Knowing this gives us a much better handle on how likely this is to affect the overall economy.

 Sometimes we are given completely useless methods of looking at large amounts.
 If one dollar bills were laid end to end, a billion dollars would go around the earth three times.
 This isn't very useful.
 This is just expressing one incomprehensible quantity in terms of some even less comprehensible quantity.
 We should never be impressed by such gimmicks.